 Definition of produce

-This minimum marketing quality applies to fresh fruit and vegetables [and in-shell nuts] (hereafter: produce) to be supplied fresh to the consumer, produce for industrial processing being excluded.
+This minimum marketing quality applies to fresh fruit and vegetables (hereafter: produce) to be supplied fresh to the consumer, produce for industrial processing being excluded.

 Provisions concerning quality

 The purpose of the minimum marketing quality is to define the quality requirements for the produce after preparation and packaging.